xFreed0m/LudusMagnus/README.md

   'xPendingReboot', 'xPSDesiredStateConfiguration', 'xSmbShare', 'xWebAdministration' |
     ForEach-Object { Install-Module -Name $_ -Scope AllUsers -Force -Verbose }
 ```

 ## Attacker instructions

 After installing all the prerequisites above, run ```pwsh.exe ./Start-LudusMagnus.ps1``` in order to deploy the needed environment.
 Once the deployment is done, your favourite web browser will open up on the web application page that contains the following:

 1. The JumpBox IP address you should RDP into.
 2. The credentials to use on the JumpBox -  *the JumpBox is your starting point, and the credentials belongs to a user in the domain*.
 3. A timer.
 4. 10 flag input field to paste in the flags you would obtain - *You won't be able to know if the flags are valid until you finish the test and submit all of them*.
-4. a "I'm done" submit button that can be used also if you didn't obtained all the flags.
+5. An "I'm done" submit button that can be used also if you didn't obtained all the flags.

 Once you click the "I'm done" button, the flags you entered will be checked if they are correct, and a grade will be calculated based on:

-- How many flags are correct
+* How many flags are correct
-- The value of each flag (some of them worth more points than others)
+* The value of each flag (some of them worth more points than others)
-- Overall time elapsed from starting the test until clicking the "I'm done" button
+* Overall time elapsed from starting the test until clicking the "I'm done" button

 **Once again, make sure to tear-down the environment when you are done, or the costs will be billed to your Azure subscription!**

 ## Costs

 This code is open-source, therefore free for private use.
 The Azure Cloud costs for hosting the environment is based on the Azure pricing (which are subject to change based on Microsoft decision).
-While considering that, every new account that signs up for Azure subscriptions receives 200$ for free (though limited to 4 cores) and currently (Dec.
-2018) the [costs of running this environment for 24 hours is approx. 180$](https://azure.com/e/1c65e397b7564bfe95e4c735f828e988).
+While considering that, every new account that signs up for Azure subscriptions receives 200$ for free (though limited to 4 cores) and currently (April 2019) the [costs of running this environment for 24 hours is approximately 140$](https://azure.com/e/11f07119e35745ee8f911bb90cce24ae).
 If you set up a different environment (larger or more machines) you can calculate your estimated costs using the [Azure Pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/)

 ## Tips & Hints

 We decided to not include any tips or hints.
 This environment is supposed to to give you the feeling of a real enterprise, and yes, we know it's very limited (no guard with tasers..) but we did what we could think of, and if you have more ideas, feel free to add them, or to let us know.

-#
+## Credits

 > Created by Martin Schvartzman (@martin77s) and Roei Sherman (@x_Freedom)